-Journey to Baghdad page 4
+Journey to Baghdad page e 4

 Federal Budget 6

 Leadership without Vision 7

 Spicer Commission 8

 Ellen Gabriel 9

 Audre Lorde 10

 Black Heritage Month 11

-Women political leaders s peak 13
+Women political leaders speak 13

 Feminist Throne Speech 15-20 & 27-28

-International Women's Da y 21-26
+International Women's Day 21-26

 Commentary on the War 29-35

 New Reproductive Tech 36-42

-Immigrant Women and Al DS 43
+Immigrant Women and AIDS 43

 Twin Peaks 45

+More on the war

 Journey to Baghdad: The Implications of

 Maude Barlow, President of the Council of Canadians, was part of a fact-finding tour of Iraq with an international women's delegation before the commencement of the war.
 She was interviewed by Lynne Tyler from The Womanist.

 What was your trip to Iraq like?